danstis/opener/README.md

 # opener

-This is a simple C# application that displays a system tray icon and opens a settings dialog when the "Open Settings" menu item is clicked.
+opener is a tool that enables opening a selection of applications in a single command.
+Each application is configured to open on a selected screen and quadrant.

 ## Attribution